 - Generating a business value estimate.
 The primary wireframes are generally influenced by understanding the product’s trajectory and the projected market niche.
 This activity also entails determining how a future product will connect with its intended audience and how it will be monetized.

 - Preparing nonfunctional requirements.
 The BA creates the description of how the system is and specifies the functionality’s limitations.
 They incorporate the system’s quality attributes, such as usability, security, dependability, performance, availability, and scalability, while creating this documentation.

 - Drafting functional requirements.
 Functional requirements must also be properly documented by a BA.
 These are the features that engineers build into products to help users meet their needs.

 - Creating the main backlog.
 The project’s broad outline is already in place in terms.
 A BA ensures that all of the previously stated business elements are reflected on the to-do list.

 - Story mapping.
 This is one of the essential responsibilities of the BA.
-Several decision-makers, including the product/project manager, stakeholders, UX designers, and development team members, are involved in the story mapping process.
+The story-mapping process involves several decision-makers, including the product/project manager, stakeholders, UX designers, and development team members.
 However, BA ensures that a supposed user flow matches the approved business values.

 - Developing acceptance criteria.
 These are the criteria used to assess if a feature meets the needs of both stakeholders and end-users.
 A product manager and a BA share this duty.